 Like most significant events in our lives, patients frequently remember the exact words they heard, the place they were sitting or standing, or the immediate questions that came to mind when learning they had cancer.

 Communicating about illness can be difficult — not only for the diagnosed, but also for family members and loved ones, and even doctors and caregivers.

 Breaking bad news to anyone is hard.
 And the task can be near impossible when that news is cancer.

 Still, there are ways to help ease the shock and forge ahead with the best possible course of action.

-Here, in their own words, are tips on how to best approach that three-way conversation from the perspectives of a cancer patient, an affected family member and a urologist at the University of Michigan Comprehensive Cancer Center — all of whom share what helped, what didn’t help and how the discussion might have gone differently in hindsight.
+Here, in their own words, are tips on how to best approach that three-way conversation from the perspectives of a cancer patient, an affected family member and a urologist at the University of Michigan Rogel Cancer Center — all of whom share what helped, what didn’t help and how the discussion might have gone differently in hindsight.

 Karen Pitton, endometrial cancer survivor